ajarkas/ai-agents-from-scracth/README.md

 # AI Agents from Scratch

 A hands-on Jupyter notebook that builds simple AI agent workflows from first principles-covering data access, tool use, and decision loops.
+Qwen3 Local LLM is used (no API key needed).

 ## Contents
 - **`AI_Agents_From_Scratch.ipynb`**